 Arms are a great location choice for tattoos because basically any design can work no matter the aesthetic, size, or shape.
 Some parts of the arm are long and narrow while others offer a fair amount of surface area, meaning you can work with the natural shape of your arm when placing your tattoo—or you can just ink it wherever looks best.
 Another plus of arm tattoos is that they’re easily hidden by a shirt, though whether that’s a short sleeve or long sleeve shirt is up to your placement choice.

 Arm tattoos can be collected or planned in advance to create a tattoo sleeve, but you can also stick to one or a few to keep a more minimal look.
-No matter where you’re thinking about placing your ink or how you want it to look, you’ll definitely find inspiration from these arm tattoos.
+No matter where you’re thinking about placing your ink or how you want it to look, you’ll definitely find inspiration from these arm and forearm tattoos.

 Small Heart Arm Tattoo

 A small heart tattoo on your inner arm is minimal and almost hidden, making it intimate.
 It’s definitely a tattoo only for you.

 Moon phases look perfectly lined up when placed along the bone.
 Keep the design small and the shading light for a dainty feel.

 A small tattoo at the top of your forearm will peek out even under shirts, making it a cheeky choice.
 Rather than using color, play with the design’s texture.